samedhaa/Sheelwadee/README.md

 Suggested Technologies:
-Django as the main web framework (has good SEO built-in)
+1.Django as the main web framework (has good SEO built-in)

-Use PostgreSQL for the user and Gmail auth, and use MongoDB for article and blog data storage, look into using firebase as article storage
+2.Use PostgreSQL for the user and Gmail auth, and use MongoDB for article and blog data storage, look into using firebase as article storage

-Use https://editorjs.io/ as an alternative to Google Doc editing
+3.Use https://editorjs.io/ as an alternative to Google Doc editing